 Unfortunately, this is how everyone feels after a break up.
 It doesn’t matter how long you’ve been together; the history only slightly tweaks the intensity.
 The truth is, you’re afraid of moving on and you’re using your history as a shield of protection.
 What you don’t realize is, the shield is actually a target.
 When you rely on something as unsteady as your history, you’re actually attracting pain and delusional thinking.

 This is a fun one.
-I got an email a few weeks ago from a wonderfully sweet reader who has been her with her damn near perfect boyfriend for 8 years – but she’s only 23.
+I got an email a few weeks ago from a wonderfully sweet reader who has been with her damn near perfect boyfriend for 8 years – but she’s only 23.
 She felt guilty about wanting to see other people and about wanting to explore the world.
 I’m pretty sure I told her to go have an orgy - and if I forgot to, I hope she reads this.

 Having a perfect boyfriend is something many, many women dream about on a constant basis – those attached and unattached, alike.
 Unfortunately, it’s hardly ever enough.
 You know why?
 Because relationships aren’t only about the perfect mate; they’re also about the perfect you.
 And if you can’t find balance and a steady road to self discovery along the way, what’s the point?

-So does the fact you’ve been together for a long time mean the relationship deserves a second thought?
+So does the fact that you’ve been together for a long time mean the relationship deserves a second thought?
 (Perhaps one that lasts longer than a one night stand?)
 Absolutely.
 But should it dictate your every decision?
 Heck no.

 History is but a mere piece of decoration; strip it to see what your relationship really looks like.
 (It’s likely to resemble something pretty unpleasant, like Jack Nicholson’s bare ass).
-Be brave and abandon ship.. especially when, deep down, you know it’s the right thing to do.
+Be brave and abandon ship; specially when, deep down, you know it’s the right thing to do.
 History is not a valid reason to devote your life to unhappiness.
 Because regardless of the state of your relationship, be it joyous or a complete trainwreck, you have to live it.

 If you’re not happy, what the fuck is the point?
 So that you sleep better at night, knowing that you’ve fulfilled your duties as a long-term partner?

-I know you think you’re doing your partner a favor by staying (or in the second scenario, you’re doing him a favor by hanging on) but the truth is you’re actually kind of hurting them more.
+I know you think you’re doing your partner a favor by staying (or in the second scenario, you’re doing him a favor by hanging on) but the truth is you’re actually kind of hurting him more.
 You’re being dishonest and, in a way, a little disrespectful.
 Just like you deserve to drop the guilt and live a life of happiness, your partner deserves to be with someone who isn’t sticking around because you’ve been together for so long.